DimaCrafter/dimacrafter.github.io/dc-api-core-src/en/api/plugin-context.md

 };
 ```

-Usage of loaded plugin in controller, for example:
+An example of using loaded plugin in controller:

 ```js
 const db = require('dc-api-core/DB').mycooldb('config-name');